Teach me to do it alone

 Learning should be an exciting and constructive experience that encourages the child’s natural motivation and cultivates curiosity.
 The role of the Montessori educator is to accompany the child in their achievements.
-The educator intervenes appropriately and discretely in a constructive manner that is never intrusive.
+The educator step in appropriately and discretely in a constructive manner that is never intrusive.
 This allows the child to acquire autonomy in work, self-confidence and inner discipline.
 The Montessori educator works with each child individually, or in small groups according to their progress, respecting their own pace and specific needs.

 MONTESSORI EQUIPMENT: DEVELOPMENT EQUIPMENT

-From 3 to 6 years old, the child will build his self-confidence.
+From 3 to 6 years old, the child build his self-confidence.
 It is now essential to give him the means for structuring and organizing his thinking.
 The Montessori material presented to the child is designed to develop his or her sensory perceptions and to develop his or her thinking.
 In the children’s house (cycle 3-6), the material is divided into 4 areas:

 Practical living equipment

 By handling these everyday objects, he or she practices the gestures of his or her cultural group (pouring liquids, washing hands, dressing, taking care of plants, etc.).
 He works on fine, gross motor skills, personal care, environmental care, concentration and self-confidence (“I do it by myself”).

 Development of mathematical thinking with materialized abstract activities (small/large, short/long, smooth/rough, perimeter of a square, base of a triangle etc…).

 This material allows the introduction of more complex abstractions (numbering, function of operations, additions, subtractions, multiplication…)